taavi247/feed-the-snake/README.md

 - Snake speed is also adjustable with slider
 - You can control the snake with the arrow keys or alternatively controls can be received from back end

+## Interface

+Goal for the snake is to get high score by eating apples (yellow squares) and keeping away from the scissors (red squares).
+User can control the snake with arrow keys, but the main purpose of the interface is to design levels and let the snake be controlled by AI.

+First row of buttons Apples, Scissors, Wall and Eraser are used to draw on the grid.

+Everytime snake dies user have to first push Reset/Generate-button and then start to begin a new game.
+When Autoplay is turned on reset and start is done automatically.

+Snake Brain controls if the snake is being controlled by user or back end AI.

+There is also settings for generators that can be totally turned off by Zero or made automatically vary for each level by turning Randomize on.

+Currently settings (speed slider, snake brain etc.) should be can be changed only between reset and start states.

 ## Used packages:

 React v18.2.0<br/>